 How to explore the Middle Rhine Area

 Explore the Rhine Castles by Car

-If you are travelling by your own car or have rented one, there is a perfect and easy way to explore the German castles on the Rhine by just following this simple route.
-You will have a route which is 65km (40 miles) long, from Koblenz to Bingen.
-This route is placed right next to the river, so that you can have an amazing view of the landscapes and the castles along the Rhine.
-This scenic drive has 2 parts, the upper part from Bingen to Koblenz and the lower part from Koblenz to Bonn.
+If you are traveling by your own car or have rented one, there is a perfect and easy way to explore the German castles on the Rhine by just following this simple route.
+You will have a route that is 65km (40 miles) long from Koblenz to Bingen.
+This route is placed right next to the river so that you can have an amazing view of the landscapes and the castles along the Rhine.
+This scenic drive has two parts, the upper part from Bingen to Koblenz and the lower part from Koblenz to Bonn.

 Explore the Rhine Castles by Train

 When it comes to train rides, there is a scenic Rhine Valley railway route where you can enjoy watching Middle Rhine castles from the comfort of your seat.
 If you are traveling from Koblenz to Bingen, the Rhine river will be on the left side of the train, and if you are traveling from Bingen to Koblenz, the river will be on the right of the train; this way, you will know on which side of the train to sit so that you can enjoy the beautiful view.
 You can book your train tickets here: http://www.vrminfo.de/en/tickets/tickets/ticket-offers/rheinland-pfalz-ticket/